 When you spend most of your time testing hi-fi, you tend to become au fait with the range of music streaming platforms on offer.
 For the savvy consumer, these are the best services that will give you quite a few notes without charging you a penny.

 How to choose the best free music app for you

 Why you can trust What Hi-Fi?
 Our expert team reviews products in dedicated test rooms, to help you make the best choice for your budget.
 Find out more about how we test.

-Most major music streaming services have a free tier, barring Tidal and Apple Music.
-While these free music services inevitably include adverts, and have more limited functionality than their paid-for stablemates, they're still pretty great.
+Most major music streaming services have a free tier, barring Tidal (unless you're lucky enough to live in the US), Qobuz and Apple Music, and while free services inevitably include adverts and have more limited functionality and audio quality than their paid-for stablemates, they're still pretty tempting.

-We've rounded up the best free options around so you can see which suits you best.
-Listen up!
+We've rounded up the best free options around so you can see which suits you.

 Read the full review: Spotify

 You might not know it, but if you have Amazon Prime then you can access Amazon's entry-level music streaming service right now.
 That's right, as well as free one-day delivery and Amazon Prime Video, Amazon Prime entitles you to Amazon Music, which gives you over two million songs to stream on-demand at no additional cost.
 And the best bit?
 They're ad-free.